A look at those Trump has targeted in tactic of revoking security clearances

 Signers of the letter on Hunter Biden's laptop

-The list includes prominent officials like James Clapper, director of national intelligence under former President Barack Obama; John Brennan and Leon Panetta, who both served as Obama’s CIA directors, and John Bolton, who was fired as Trump’s national security adviser during his first term.
+The list includes prominent officials like James Clapper, the director of national intelligence under Obama; John Brennan and Leon Panetta, who both served as Obama’s CIA directors, and John Bolton, who was fired as Trump’s national security adviser during his first term.

-The laptop storyline surfaced after The New York Post in 2020 reported that it had obtained a hard drive of a computer that Hunter Biden had dropped off at a Wilmington, Delaware, repair shop.
+The laptop storyline surfaced after The New York Post in 2020 reported that it had obtained from longtime Trump ally Rudy Giuliani a hard drive of a computer that Hunter Biden had dropped off at a Wilmington, Delaware, repair shop.
 The newspaper published communications related to the younger Biden's business dealings in Ukraine.

 A subsequent letter from 51 former intelligence officials raised alarms about the provenance of emails reported by the Post.
 The signatories wrote that they didn’t know whether the emails were authentic but that their emergence has “all the classic earmarks of a Russian information operation.”